-Internship and Field Education Requirements: Students complete the 50-hour SWRK-301 Junior Internship in the fall semester of the junior year.
+Internship and Field Education Requirements: Students complete the 50- hour SWRK-301 Internship in Social Work in the fall semester of the junior year or by special arrangement with the department.
 Settings must be approved in advance by the Social Work Program.
 With prior permission of the Department, students may substitute PCST-480 or INSA-480 for SWRK-301.
 SWRK-301 is a pass/fail course.
-Students complete 400 hours of field education through SWRK-410, Field Education I and SWRK-420, Field Education II, taken during the fall and spring semester of the senior year.
+Students complete 400 hours of field education through SWRK-410, Field Education I and SWRK-420, Field Education II, taken during the fall and spring semesters of the senior year.
 Field education sites must be approved in advance by the Coordinator of Field Education.
-The Department does not assign a student to a site in which he/she is an employee, nor is credit given for life/work experience.
+The Department does not assign a student to a site in which he/she is an employee.
+No credit is given for life/work experience.
 SWRK-410 and 420 are pass/fail courses.

-Approval for Entry into Field Education: Because students work directly with service consumers in field settings, the Department reviews the status of all students to ensure their readiness for advancement into field education.
+Approval for Entry into Field Education: Because students work directly with consumers in field settings, the Department reviews the status of all students to ensure their readiness for advancement into field education.
 Criteria for advancement into field education are outlined in The Social Work Program Handbook and The Field Education Manual.

-Academic Credit for Life or Work Experience: Academic credit for life experience and previous work experience is not given by the Social Work Program, in whole or part, in lieu of either the internship or field experience requirement or for courses in the foundation areas specified by the Council on Social Work Education.
+Academic Credit for Life or Work Experience: Academic credit for life experience and previous work experience is not given by the Social Work Program.